 We take every December off from some of our regularly scheduled homeschool plans to partake in Advent as a family.

 Advent is educational and helps me to instill the true meaning of Christmas in my children.
 We also incorporate some other fun things into the fall plan to give us all a break from the mundane.
 We are still learning, but we shift the focus of what we are learning to include some well-crafted seasonal plans and rich new topics.

 What Next Then?

-Ok so here is the deal, as a typical busy family, I would much rather spend time with my people versus spending hours on Pinterest coming up with creative ideas.
+Ok, so here is the deal, as a typical busy family, I would much rather spend time with my people versus spending hours on Pinterest coming up with creative ideas.
 I know this from experience.
 Planning is half the battle.

 What is your time worth?
 Really.
 Ask yourself if the 5,6,7,8 hours it may take you to search, plan, and prepare everything you need to have a memorable season; it is worth the 15, 25, 35 dollars you could pay to have it all laid out for you.

 For me, it’s worth it.
 I still have young children, and it really can simplify things to purchase some beautiful pre-planned materials.
-Saving me hours of time to spend with my family or spend that time preparing quality meals for them instead.
+Saving me hours to spend with my family or spend that time preparing quality meals for them instead.